Posted on

 • Audience dashboard

 Putler is the only tool that has a ready WooCommerce Google analytics integration.
-That means, once you connect both WooCommerce and your Google Analytics account to Putler, it will automatically pull in data from both and provide you key metrics from WooCommerce and Google analytics.
+This means, that once you connect both WooCommerce and your Google Analytics account to Putler, it will automatically pull in data from both and provide you key metrics from WooCommerce and Google Analytics.

 This dashboard provides two insight reports: